 To address the application security concerns, one can also use application shielding tools.
 The main purpose of App Shielding Tools is to enhance app security measures to prevent attacks.
 These products do more than just testing for threats or preventing apps from vulnerabilities or cyber-attacks.
 They encompass varied other comprehensive categories:

 - RASP (Runtime Application Self-protection): A combination of testing and shielding product combining protection against possible reverse engineering attacks.
-RASP tools are continuously monitoring the behavior of the apps, sending alerts, terminating errant process, and in some cases terminating the app itself if anything is found wrong.
+RASP tools are continuously monitoring the behavior of the apps, sending alerts, terminating the errant process, and in some cases terminating the app itself if anything is found wrong.

 - Code obfuscation: This can help developers to protect their code from being attacked through obfuscation methods using malware.